-B. Sources for Goals and Policies Presented in the Draft Element
+B. Content Sources and Activities for Developing the Proposed Element

 Content included in the draft PH element reflects concepts, priorities, and best practices drawn from a variety of sources including the county's 2017 Community Health Assessment, input from the public, Planning Commission and internal county stakeholders, and examples from other communities.